Home > Short-Term Health Insurance > Ohio Short-Term Health Insurance

 A variety of qualifying life events will trigger a special enrollment period and allow you to buy a plan through the health insurance exchange in Ohio.
 These plans are purchased on a month-to-month basis, so you can enroll in one (with a premium subsidy if you’re eligible) even if you’re only going to need it for a few months before another policy takes effect.

-Despite the limitations of short-term coverage (e.g., exclusion of pre-existing conditions, no coverage for outpatient prescription drugs, etc.), there are times when a short-term health insurance policy might be the least costly and most realistic option to use:
+Despite the limitations of short-term coverage (e.g., exclusion of pre-existing conditions, sometimes no coverage for outpatient prescription drugs, etc.), there are times when a short-term health insurance policy might be the least costly and most realistic option to use:

 - If you missed open enrollment for ACA-compliant coverage and do not have a qualifying event that would trigger a special enrollment period.

-- If you are newly employed and have a waiting period until you can be covered by your new employer’s health insurance plan; short-term insurance may provide a much more affordable (but less comprehensive) stopgap than COBRA or an ACA-compliant plan.
+- If you are newly employed and have a waiting period until you can be covered by your new employer’s health insurance plan, short-term insurance may provide a much more affordable (but less comprehensive) stopgap than COBRA or an ACA-compliant plan.
 (Note that if your transition period is fairly short, COBRA can be used as a “free” alternative if you don’t end up needing medical care.
 This is because you have 60 days to sign up for COBRA.
 If you do so, even at the very end of that window, your coverage gets backdated to the first day you would have otherwise been uninsured.
 If you don’t end up needing medical care during that period, you can simply not sign up for COBRA.
 But note that this is a time-limited opportunity, so it won’t work if your gap in coverage is going to be more than 60 days.)

 - If you will soon be eligible for Medicare.